dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 Tooling outside of Visual Studio can interact with solution files:

 * The [.NET CLI](/dotnet/core/tools/) can create solution files and list/modify the projects in solution files via the [`dotnet sln` command](/dotnet/core/tools/dotnet-sln).
 Other .NET CLI commands use the path of the solution file for various publishing, testing, and packaging commands.
-* [Visual Studio Code](https://code.visualstudio.com) can execute the `dotnet sln` command and other .NET CLI commands through its integrated terminal but doesn't use the settings in a solution file directly.
+* [Visual Studio Code](https://code.visualstudio.com) can execute the [`dotnet sln` command](/dotnet/core/tools/dotnet-sln) and other [.NET CLI commands](/dotnet/core/tools/) through its integrated **Terminal** that interact with the solution file's contents, but VS Code doesn't use the settings in a solution file directly.

 :::moniker range="< aspnetcore-8.0"